mlrun/mlrun/docs/change-log/index.md

       ./align_mlrun.sh
 	```

 - v1.3.0 maintains support for mlrun base images that are based on python 3.7.
-To differentiate between the images, the images based on python 3.7 have the suffix: `-py37`.
+To differentiate between the images, the images based on
+python 3.7 have the suffix: `-py37`.
+The correct version is automatically chosen for the built-in MLRun images according to the Python
+version of the MLRun client (for example, a 3.7 Jupyter gets the `-py37` images).

 ### New and updated features